Victoria Emergency Drought Network Pre-Approved Permit-Based Scheme

 A key aim of the network is to provide access within 24 hours of application to the NHVR, which will be processed within normal business days.

-Access beyond the pre-approved network, including last-kilometre access, will be handled on a case-by-case basis and take longer than 24 hours to process.
+Access beyond the pre-approved network, including last-kilometre access, will be granted as long as it is within 15km of the approved network and has no bridge assessments.
+This will be handled on a case-by-case basis and will take longer than 24 hours to process.

 The network will be reviewed over time, with access expanded where deemed appropriate, subject to road and bridge conditions.